 Both of these models are tuned for comfort, not edgy handling and fast driving—although they handle well enough for daily-driving tasks.
 The latest Tucson has improved tremendously in this area, and while the ride is soft and quiet, the steering is now reasonably communicative.
 Rogue models, on the other hand, have an even softer ride, yet the steering is a little less engaging and there's more road noise entering the cabin.

 Both the Rogue and Tucson slot in at the truly compact end of the crossover spectrum.
-The Nissan fares a bit better with its well-packaged interior and ideal driving position; the Tucson has almost as much space, but we think its optional leather seats need longer bottom cushions to be truly comfortable.
+The Nissan fares a bit better with its well-packaged interior and ideal driving position, as well as the new itty-bitty third-row seat.
+Hyundai has improved the Tucson's seats somewhat, but they still need longer bottom cushions to be truly comfortable.
 In each of these utes, the cargo area is large enough for a few weekend bags, but you'll want to think twice about bringing along pets, as the upswept styling of both vehicles blocks out rear visibility for pets and drivers alike.

 |Fuel Economy - Combined City and Highway|